Legs as Free as a Baby’s

 Study tip: If you’re really enjoying a movement and want to explore longer, or you just need a break for a while, pause the recording!

-From the beginning of the lesson, the knee to tilt in the direction asked is always the bent knee with the standing foot.
+From the beginning of the lesson, the knee being asked to tilt is always the bent knee with the standing foot.

 It will be clear when I’m inviting you to do something with the long, unbent leg that’s resting on the ground.